w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to access multimedia contents, such as audio and video
-* explain accessibility requirements for multimedia content, such as transcripts for audio and visual information, captions (also known as subtitles), audio descriptions, and sign language
+* explain accessibility requirements for multimedia content, such as audio descriptions of visual information, captions (also known as subtitles), transcripts, and sign languages

 ## Learning Outcomes for Module